 Learning and Development, staff training, employee growth program… Whichever way you call employee education strategy in your company, chances are you have one in place.
 And it’s a smart move to do so.

-As research shows, the ability to learn and grow is one of the two key factors for employee happiness at work and is actually the number one reason for them to stay with the company.
+As research shows, the ability to learn and grow is one of the key factors for employee happiness at work and is actually the number one reason for them to stay with the company.

 Companies that invest in employee training and continued education also see a positive trend line in workers’ productivity and, subsequently, in profits.
 A win-win situation for all, right?